 Having poor dental health can affect more than just teeth.
 There are links between poor oral hygiene and serious health conditions such as heart disease and diabetes.
 However, visiting your Reno dentist can help you avoid health problems related to bad oral health, and get you on a proper oral hygiene routine.

 Poor oral health can lead to gum diseases such as gingivitis and periodontal disease.
 These diseases deteriorate gum tissue and can destroy teeth and even the jaw bone.
 If these gum diseases go untreated they can cause problems in other parts of the body to occur.

 There are various heart diseases that have been linked to poor dental health such as cardiovascular disease and endocarditis.
-The bacteria from inflammation caused by harmful gum diseases is able to enter into the bloodstream.
+The bacteria from inflammation caused by harmful gum diseases are able to enter the bloodstream.
 Once the bacteria enters the bloodstream it can travel to the arteries in the heart.
 Then, the bad bacteria can cause the arteries to harden which may block blood from the heart to flow through to other parts of the body.